thomas051083/psd-psw/_pswlf-2020/0a-occ.md

 	</p>

 ##### <font color="orange"><b>Don't have a LEARN account?</b></font>
-Sign up for a free LEARN account here.
+Sign up for a free LEARN account <a href="https://go.gov.sg/lv4xad">here</a>.
 You will be given access to the full range of LEARN modules curated for this Learning Festival from the period of 12 to 30 October 2020.

 <h2 id="top"></h2>